-Before you choose a treatment for relapsing MS, you should consider possible side effects.
-Injection-site reactions and flu-like symptoms (fever, chills, sweating, muscle aches, and tiredness) are 2 of the most common side effects with Rebif® (interferon beta-1a), but there are others.
+Before you choose a treatment for relapsing multiple sclerosis, you should be aware of possible side effects.
+Injection-site reactions and flu-like symptoms (headache, fever, chills, sweating, muscle aches, and tiredness) are 2 of the most common side effects with Rebif, but there are others.

 If you are experiencing injection-site reactions and flu-like symptoms, there may be things you can do to help.
 Read on for some tips.
 You can also get guidance for managing common symptoms and certain side effects, should they occur, by speaking to an MS LifeLines Nurse at 1-877-447-3243.

 Rebif may cause redness, pain, or swelling at the place where an injection was given.
 Some patients have developed skin infections or areas of severe skin damage (necrosis), requiring treatment by a doctor.
 If one of your injection sites becomes swollen and painful or the area looks infected and it doesn't heal within a few days, you should call your doctor.
 Here are a few tips that may help you with injection-site discomfort*:

 - Bring the syringe to room temperature.
 Removing the syringe from your refrigerator 1 to 4 hours before injecting may help to reduce irritation.
 Keep in mind that Rebif syringes should never be warmed in the microwave or placed in boiling water.

 - Clean your injection site beforehand with alcohol swabs.
 Allow the area to dry before injecting to reduce irritation.

 - Rotate your injection sites!
 Be sure to rotate your site each time, and don't reuse the same injection spot for at least 7 days.
 Your treatment journal can help you to keep track of your injections.

 - Applying a cold compress or ice pack to the injection site after injection may help reduce local skin reactions.